debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 <img width="600" height="350" alt="ScreePlot" src="https://github.com/user-attachments/assets/f5d1f417-3a01-40f9-b46c-8a5906791319" />

-The first two PCs capture a little more than 90% of the variation.
-In other words, most of the patterns in our data can be explained by just two lines, instead of five!
-The remaining variance (<10%) is likely statistical noise and doesn't mean anything in real life, so we won't worry about it much.
+The first two PCs capture a little more than 90% of the variation. **In other words, most of the patterns in our data can be explained by just two lines, instead of five!** The remaining variance (<10%) is likely statistical noise and doesn't mean anything in real life, so we won't worry about it much.

 What are the PCs composed of?
 Seems like a weird question to ask: they are just lines depicting the direction of maximum variation, right?
 Why should they be "composed of" anything?

 But every PC can also be thought of as a weighted linear combination of the five axes (or our five data columns).
 In fact, this is what PCA does: it calculates these weights automatically from our data.
-We call these weights loadings.
+We call these weights "loadings".
 We'll now look at the recipe for the first two PCs.

 <img width="450" height="350" alt="LoadingsMatrix" src="https://github.com/user-attachments/assets/6df467dc-4e3c-4a83-9660-7c6d5139166f" />